pkhuong/Napa-FFT3/README.md

 Since we're mostly conerned with bit-reversing complex-sample-vectors, each element is a pair of double-floats, and only 4 fit in each cache line.
-In this case, as [Zhang and Zhang 99] point out, the associativity is large enough not to necessitate any software buffering!
+In this case, as [Zhang and Zhang 99] point out, the associativity is high enough not to necessitate any software buffering!

 The novel part seems to be the traversal order.
 [Zhang and Zhang 99]